VolkovLabs/.github/profile/README.md

 - **Comprehensive Documentation**: Detailed guides and examples to get started quickly.
 - **Video Tutorials**: Step-by-step visual instructions for better understanding.

-Discover our flagship plugins and Enterprise subscription designed to elevate your Grafana experience:
+Discover our flagship plugins and technology designed to elevate your Grafana experience:

 | Component                                                            | Type        | Release                                                                                     | Stats                                                                                                                                                                                                                                                                                                                                                                   |
 | -------------------------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |